framps/raspiBackupDoc/en/src/backup-options.md

 smbd start" (**Attention:** quotation marks at the beginning and end).
 This option is mandatory together with the -o option.

-Several commands must be separated by `&&i`.
-These commands should have the have the exact reverse order to the commands in the -o parameter.
+Several commands must be separated by `&&`.
+These commands should have the exact reverse order to the commands in the -o parameter.

 **Example**: